 My minivan driver cursed in Thai as we rolled to a stop somewhere between Chiang Mai and Vientiane, Laos.

-The engine gave up halfway through our 14-hour journey, and there we sat in the dark; hostages of some unnamed place where only mosquitoes and their food live.
+The engine gave up halfway through our 14-hour journey.
+There we sat in the dark, hostages of some unnamed place where only mosquitoes and their food live.
 We waited drearily for our rescue vehicle as rain splashed off the windows and temperatures inside began to rise.

-Since I spent my first visit to the city back in 2006 sweating in bed with three days of my worst case of food poisoning (my fault for eating a spoiled BBQ bat on a stick when I first arrived), I welcomed the chance to find the ‘rugged charm’ that guidebooks brag about.
+I spent my first visit to Vientiane back in 2006 in less-than-ideal conditions.
+I was sweating in bed with three days of my worst case of food poisoning.
+I claim that one.
+It was my poor decision to eat a spoiled BBQ bat on a stick when I first arrived.
+So I welcomed the chance to find the “rugged charm” that guidebooks brag about.
 Or at least something to eat less poisonous than a winged rodent.

-‘Charm’ is a very loose, relative term whored out by travel writers.
+“Charm” is a very loose, relative term whored out by travel writers.
+I’m not sure if I found it.
 What I did find was some pretty decent food and far less red hammer-and-sickle flags that once adorned every large building the first time that I was there.
 Even the number of police on patrol with spray-n-pray submachine guns had dwindled down to a small handful.

 My quick visa run from Thailand to Laos turned more or less into a three-week visa marathon as nostalgia took over and I decided to have a proper look around a country that I loved seven years ago.